ZacNeubert/UFOGame/README.md

 Then, I built a template for a machine learning game player.
 This player would take data produced by the random game player, or a human game player, and produce a keystroke every frame.
 This template could be filled in by any classifier.
 I then implemented this for many different classifiers.
 I used several classifiers from Sci-Kit Learn, as well as the Keras wrapper for tensorflow neural networks to test this.

+**Challenges:** This game had several things that made it challenging for machine learning to learn well.

+Firstly, the game is slow.
+To obtain the truth data, the game has to be run for a long time.
+Much of my time was spent changing the game to gather truth data faster.
+There are also basically an infinite number of states the game can be in, leading options like a decision tree to be very ineffective with certain feature sets.
+Thirdly, the original control scheme was based on acceleration, which creates a whole new dimension of states that the UFO can be in at any given time.
+Finally, the asteroid's collisions have some RNG in them, causing them to change speed sometimes, which can drastically throw off the machine learning if it expects a specific speed.

+Iteration was very slow, because of the massive amounts of truth data needed to create a competent AI.

+Finally, there are many more okay decisions than bad ones.
+Generally, it is a series of bad decisions that leads to death in this game.
+Therefore, it is difficult to classify which decisions are bad ones, especially with more asteroids.

 **Feature Extraction:** Because I had access to the source code for this game, I was able to extract the features directly from the objects.
 I had a few different sets of features to try.
 The first one was the x and y locations and velocities for both the ufo and the asteroid.

 *Initial Features:*